vdesouza/terraform-provider-googleworkspace/docs/data-sources/chrome_policy_group_priority_ordering.md

 ### Optional

 - `policy_namespace` (String) The namespace of the policy type for the request.
-- `policy_target_key` The target resource for which to retrieve the group priority ordering.
-Required only for policies that use policyTargetKey.
-For example: not needed for chrome.users.*.
-When provided, the target app must be supplied in additional_target_key_names. (see [below for nested schema](#nestedblock--policy_target_key))
+- `policy_target_key` (Block List, Max: 1) The target resource for which to retrieve the group priority ordering.
+Required only for policies that use policyTargetKey.When provided, the target app must be supplied in additional_target_key_names. (see [below for nested schema](#nestedblock--policy_target_key))

 ### Read-Only